somdurgeshgupta/ubique_project/frontend/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## This frontend project is already deployed in AWS Amplify.
+You can get the URL of the website in this Link: https://main.d2jo75f7fo9l7u.amplifyapp.com/